Unlocking Speed The Ultimate Guide to Core Web Vitals Optimization

 - Once you know what it is, you can start thinking about how to make it load faster.

-- Prioritizing above-the-fold content is crucial.
+- Prioritizing above-the-fold content is crucial because the LCP element is often within that area.
 Make sure the important stuff loads first, so users aren't staring at a blank screen.
 For instance, an e-commerce site should prioritize loading product images and descriptions, while a news site should focus on headlines and featured images.

 Alright, let's get into some more advanced stuff.